faoliveira78/android_device_oneplus_cheeseburger_dumpling/README.md

 Kernel source: (prebuilt)
 https://github.com/faoliveira78/4.14-kernel-oneplus-msm8998

-If you want to build a recovery with support for dynamic partitions, add the following before building:
+If you don't want a universal build, i.e. you just want one that only works for roms with standard partitions, then remove or comment line 41 on vendorsetup.sh file from the tree.
 ```
-export FOX_USE_DYNAMIC_PARTITIONS=1
+# export FOX_USE_DYNAMIC_PARTITIONS=1
 ```